 The potential late return penalties are structured as follows:

-- if still outstanding after12 months, a further 5% or £300, whichever is greater.
+- If still outstanding after 12 months, a further 5% or £300.
+Any of these can be greater.

 Late payment penalties (Sch 56 FA 2009, CH150000)

 Additional penalties apply in the case of late payment of tax as follows:

 - 5% of the amount of tax unpaid 30 days after the payment due date.

 - Further penalties of 5% of any amounts of tax still unpaid at six months.

 - Further penalties of 5% of any amounts of tax still unpaid at 12 months.

 Note that there is no published equivalent for late payment penalties of HMRC’s “special treatment” for late filing penalties in deceased cases outlined above.
 So consider a provisional payment on an estimated basis in case you refer to above.

 No penalty will be chargeable if HMRC agrees there is a reasonable excuse for the failure to pay on time – see CH155550.